Byzantine conquest of Bulgaria: Basil II's reign

-Once opposition had ceased Basil showed considerable statesmanship in his dealings with the Bulgarians.
+Once opposition had ceased, Basil showed considerable statesmanship in his dealings with the Bulgarians.
 He wisely accepted Bulgarian taxes in kind rather than in coinage, as a full monetary economy was not established in Bulgaria.
 Many of the Bulgarian elite were integrated into Byzantine society, being given military or civil positions within the Byzantine state.
-This integration is illustrated by the last Bulgarian tsar Ivan Vladislav being an ancestor of the Byzantine emperor John II Komnenos.
+This integration is illustrated by Vladislav being an ancestor of the Byzantine emperor John II Komnenos.